raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 --- /task ---

 In the next section, you will learn about the different Python libraries available that can help you with your project, and also about some that you cannot use for security reasons.
+You do not have to use all of the Python libraries in this section, only the ones that you decide to use in your program to help it perform the way you want it to.

 ### The Astro Pi Python environment